 Recently, we introduced four new ECV models, each of which are designed for specific geographic markets and to address additional commercial applications.
-The LogistarTM 400 is a U.S. Class 4 (over 14,000 lbs.) medium-duty electric commercial truck designed to meet U.S. city delivery and service needs.
-The LogistarTM 400 is offered in four configurations: cargo-box, van, flatbed truck, and basic chassis for upfitters.
-The LogistarTM 200 is a European Union N1 Class electric commercial vehicle designed to meet the European Union's city delivery and city service requirements.
-The LogistarTM 200 was homologated in the European Union in January 2022 and first became commercially available in the European market in February 2022.
-The Neibor® 150 is a European Union and UK L7e (heavy quadricycle) Class compact electric commercial vehicle designed to meet European neighborhood delivery and neighborhood service needs.
-The Neibor® 150 was homologated in December 2022 and first became commercially available in the European market in March 2022.
-We have also developed the TeemakTM, an off-road electric commercial vehicle with essentially no homologation requirements in the United States and limited certification requirements and are developing the Neibor® 300, a European Union and UK L7e (heavy quadricycle) Class compact electric commercial vehicle designed to complement the smaller Neibor® 150.
-The TeemakTM first became commercially available in the United States in December 2021.
+The Logistar[TM] 400 is a U.S. Class 4 (over 14,000 lbs.) medium-duty electric commercial truck designed to meet U.S. city delivery and service needs.
+The Logistar[TM] 400 is offered in four configurations: cargo-box, van, flatbed truck, and basic chassis for upfitters.
+The Logistar[TM] 200 is a European Union N1 Class electric commercial vehicle designed to meet the European Union's city delivery and city service requirements.
+The Logistar[TM] 200 was homologated in the European Union in January 2022 and first became commercially available in the European market in February 2022.
+The Neibor® 150 is a European Union and UK L7e (heavy quadricycle) Class compact electric commercial vehicle designed to meet European market in March 2022.
+We have also developed the Teemak[TM], an off-road electric commercial vehicle with essentially no homologation requirements in the United States and limited certification requirements and are developing the Neibor® 300, a European Union and UK L7e (heavy quadricycle) Class compact electric commercially available in the United States in December 2021.
 See "Risk Factors-Risks Related to Our Business and Financial Results-Our future success depends on our ability to introduce new models and we may experience delays in launching and ramping up production of our new ECV models."